Plant DetailShow Menu

 Description

 This plant dies in the winter in zone 7 and the upper bound of zone 8.
 It does best in the lower bound of zone 8 and zone 9.
 It is intolerant of low temperatures at or below 32 degrees F and may be damaged by cold winters.
 Prune back frost-damaged and dead branches once winter passes.
 Regular light pruning of the shrub after flowering in the late summer to early fall improves its shape.
 If needed, it can be severely pruned.
+When pruning, keep in mind that next seasons' blossoms and fruit will appear on new growth.
 In cold areas this plant can also be grown in a container that is moved indoors for the winter or as a houseplant.

 Insects, Diseases, and Other Plant Problems: No serious problems.
 Aphids, caterpillars mealybugs and scale are occasional pests.
 Armillaria, leaf spot, and sooty mold occasionally occurs.